jdberry/tag/README.md

 ### Show files matching tag(s)

 The *match* operation prints the file names that match the specified tags.
-Matched files must have at least ALL of the tags specified.
-Note that it matches only against the files that are provided on input.
-To search for tagged files across your entire file system, see the --find command.
+Matched files must have at least *all* of the tags specified.
+Note that *match* matches only against the files that are provided as parameters.
+To search for tagged files across your local filesystem, see the *find* operation.

 	tag --match tagname *
 	tag --match tagname1,tagname2,... file1 file2...

 You can use a wildcard (*) character in the tags list to match against any/all tags.
 Note, however, that you'll need to quote that * against shell expansion.
-To display all files in the current directory that have any sort of tag, use:
+To display all files in the current directory that have any combination of tags (but not _no_ tags), use:

 	tag --match \* *